-- Mic-in Jack (Light Blue) This jack is used to connect an external microphone. - Line-in Jack (Lime) This jack is used to connect any audio devices such as Hi-fi set, CD player, tape player, AM/FM radio tuner, synthesizer, etc. - Line-out Jack (Pink) This jack is used to connect a headphone or external speakers.
+- Line-in/Surround Jack (Light Blue)

+This jack is used to connect any audio devices such as Hi-fi set, CD player, tape player,

+AM/FM radio tuner, synthesizer, etc.

+- Line-out Jack (Lime)

+This jack is used to connect a headphone or external speakers.

+- Mic-in/Center+Subwoofer Jack (Pink)

+This jack is used to connect an external microphone.